Rape and Sexual Assault

 What is sexual violence?

-Sexual violence is any form of sexual activity that takes place without the other person’s full and informed consent.
-This includes physical contact, words, or photographs.
+Sexual violence is any form of sexual activity or act that takes place without the other person’s full and informed consent.

 Sexual violence can happen to anyone regardless of age, gender, race, sexual orientation, religion, class, or background.
 Sexual violence is never the victim’s fault; the fault lies solely with the perpetrator and there are no excuses or justifications for this behaviour.